 Being placed on the waiting list

-Doctors use results of liver function tests and other factors to determine your prognosis and your place on the liver transplant waiting list.
+Doctors will use the results of your liver function tests and other factors to assess the severity of your illness, how urgently you need a transplant and your place on the liver transplant waiting list.

-Your prognosis is often called your Model for End-Stage Liver Disease (MELD) or Pediatric End-Stage Liver Disease (PELD) score for children younger than age 12.
+Your transplant waiting list priority is determined by two scoring systems called Model for End-Stage Liver Disease (MELD) for adults and Pediatric End-Stage Liver Disease (PELD) for children younger than age 12.

-MELD scores range from 6 to 40.
+Your doctor will use a specific formula to determine your MELD scores, which can range from 6 to 40.
 The scores estimate the risk of death within 90 days without a transplant.
-The higher your MELD score, the more dire your situation.
+A high MELD score indicates the urgent need of a transplant.

-Organs are allocated according to MELD scores and stratified by blood type.
+As deceased-donor organs become available, they are allocated according to MELD scores and classified by blood type.
 People with higher MELD scores are generally offered donated livers first.
-Time spent on the liver transplantation waiting list is used to break ties among people with the same MELD scores and blood type.
+Time spent on the liver transplant waiting list is used to break ties among people with the same MELD scores and blood type.

 Some liver conditions, such as liver cancer, may not result in a person getting a high MELD score.
 The transplant center can request additional MELD points for people with specific diseases if they meet defined exception criteria.

-In addition, adults with acute liver failure are exempted from the MELD-based donor organ prioritization system and may be placed higher on the list according to their disease status.
+In addition, adults with acute liver failure are exempted from the MELD-based donor organ prioritization system and may be placed higher on the transplant waiting list according to the severity of their disease.

 Waiting for a new liver

 The wait for a donor liver can vary greatly.
-Some people wait days, while other wait months or may never receive a deceased-donor liver.
+Some people wait days, while others wait months or may never receive a deceased-donor liver.

 As you wait for a new liver, your doctor will treat the complications of your liver failure to make you as comfortable as possible.